dcos/examples/percona-mongo/1.10/README.md

 <a name="MongoDB Configuration: General"></a>
 ## MongoDB Configuration: General

-The framework supports [configuration file options](https://docs.mongodb.com/v3.4/reference/configuration-options/) available in MongoDB 3.4 only!
+The framework currently supports the [configuration file options](https://docs.mongodb.com/v3.4/reference/configuration-options/) available in MongoDB version 3.4 only!

-Configuration options marked "expermimental" or "deprecated" are not configurable via the DC/OS UI.
+For stability, configuration options marked *"experimental"* or *"deprecated"* are not configurable via the DC/OS UI.

 <a name="MongoDB Configuration: Security"></a>
 ## MongoDB Configuration: Security

 For security, this framework requires [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) and [MongoDB Internal Authentication](https://docs.mongodb.com/manual/core/security-internal-authentication/) is enabled.
 These configuration options cannot be changed as a result. **Your application and MongoDB database driver must support (and utilise) [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) to use this framework!**

 Passwords and Internal Authentication keyFile can be manually defined at service creation time, otherwise a default is used.
-We **strongly recommend** you change the default key and passwords to something unique!
+We **strongly recommend** you change the default key and passwords to something unique and secure!

 <a name="MongoDB Configuration: Storage"></a>
 ## MongoDB Configuration: Storage

 Currently storage engine cache sizes cannot be defined when using WiredTiger, InMemory or RocksDB as a storage engine.

-These storage engines will use their default logic to determine a cache size value, which is typically 50% of the container's available memory.
+These storage engines will use their default logic to determine a cache size value, which is typically 50% of the container available memory.

 <a name="removing-a-node"></a>
 ## Removing a Node